-2. Upon completion of the classroom portion of the training, each employee will be assigned to an On the Job Instructor (OJI).
-The OJI will work with employee to cover 32 core items that are necessary in order to take the exam.
+1. Upon completion of the classroom portion of the training, each employee will be assigned to a retail coach.
+The retail coach will work with employee to cover 32 core items that are necessary in order to take the exam.
 The employee has the right to decline to sign and/or take the exam if he/she feels that the training was not adequate.
-Employees will be graded by the OJI, upon completion of the 32 core items.
+Employees will be graded by the retail coach, upon completion of the 32 core items.
 If there is time allowed, employees will be trained in additional items until completion of the work week.